parMaster/zoomrs/README.md

 - `/recording:write:admin`
 - `/report:read:admin`

-### Google OAuth credentials
+### Google OAuth credentials *(only if you want to host web frontend)*
 Google OAuth credentials are required to authenticate users.
 You can get them at https://console.cloud.google.com/apis/credentials.
 You need to create OAuth client ID and copy client ID and secret to the configuration file.
 Mind authorized redirect URIs - local domains are not allowed, so you need to use a public domain name or IP address.

-### Google OAuth authorized users
+### Google OAuth authorized users *(only if you want to host web frontend)*
 You need to specify the list of users that are allowed to access the web frontend.
 Their email addresses should be specified in the configuration file.

 ## Configuration
 See `config/config_example.yml` for example configuration file, available options and their descriptions.
-Copy it to `config/config.yml` and edit it to your liking.
+Copy it to `config/config.yml` and edit it to your needs.

+## Running the service
+- To run a binary distribution, please refer to the [README](https://github.com/parMaster/zoomrs/dist/README.md) in `dist` directory.

+- To build from source, proceed with this manual.

 ### Foreground mode
+*note: this is not recommended for production use, use systemd service instead*

 1. Clone the repository from GitHub

 		git clone https://github.com/parMaster/zoomrs.git